Shao-Group/EquiRep-test/README.md

 	base_dir = "../data/simulated_data/dat3"
 	# Replace dat3 with dat_aax2 or dat_aax3 to test on other simulated data
 	```
-2. Use the following command to compile all evaluation results into a summary sheet in the `mTR_test' folder:
+2. Use the following command to compile all evaluation results into a summary sheet in the `mreps_test' folder:
 	```
 	python result_gather_mreps.py
 	```